 04. Waging Peace

-A year or two ago I was having an appointment with a fascinating cardiologist who told me a little of her grandparents' experience of the holocaust.
+Some years ago I was having an appointment with a fascinating cardiologist who told me a little of her grandparents' experience of the holocaust.
 I mentioned that I had been to Israel twice, and so it was with echoes of that conversation and the age old struggles of the Jewish people still fresh in my mind that I subsequently found myself listening to a radio news item about a movement called Women Wage Peace.

 This simple grass-roots movement, inspired by similar groups in Northern Ireland and Liberia, began with the purpose of raising awareness, and engaging the public in consultations about the possibilities of a political resolution to the Israeli Palestine situation.
 During formal and informal meetings of individuals and groups, national events such as demonstrations and protests became organised.
 Their aim is to pressure decision makers to work toward reaching a viable peace agreement.